GeorgePimpleton/Win32-games/revised-code-WinAPI/Chapter 08/README.md

 ### Example Game: Light Cycles
 0. Chapter 8 on 2004 CD.
 1. minimal update...
-2. modernized code...
-3. used a std::array 2 dimensional container to retain using smart pointers for one of the graphic resources
+2. modernized code...used a std::array 2 dimensional container to retain using smart pointers for one of the graphic resources

 Remember the light cycle duel from the movie "Tron?"